 Cory Doctorow has even described the market's shift toward locked-down appliances as a "war on general computation".

 And in fact, some companies have been cutting their PC lines in favor of tablets.
 Dell, for example, stopped making 10" laptops in 2011, and by the end of 2012, ASUS and Acer had pulled out of the 10" segment, leaving people to make do with used computers from pawn shops and eBay, until late April 2013 when ASUS reintroduced a mini-notebook reengineered to cope with Windows 8.
 This leaves a tablet with keyboard dock as the expected 10" device, and the typical window management policy on tablets is all maximized all the time because of short-sighted choices made when tablet operating systems were still just for phones, such as assuming window size won't change after install time.
+There are in fact a few affordable tablets with an included keyboard, such as the ASUS Transformer Book and Acer Aspire Switch, but they don't work so well with a free operating system.
+FlyHelicopters recommends a Dell Inspiron 11.6 inch convertible laptop as a replacement for netbooks, and Lenovo allegedly still makes netbooks that can run GNU/Linux.

 (Forum references about dropping netbook PCs in favor of tablet appliances: )